Prepare and put yourself out there for possible publication

 Writers’ Festivals (such as the Emerging Writers’ Festival) also often run pitching sessions.

 Keep an eye on overseas writers’ conferences; you might get lucky and find that some pitching sessions are held online.

 The Australian Writers’ Centre runs a course on pitching, if you want to know more.

 I’m giving away one free pitch practice session!
 You’ll get three minutes to pitch and another ten minutes to receive feedback and chat.
 To enter, comment or reply to this post with the title of your manuscript by midnight Saturday 16 April AEST.
 If you’re the winner I’ll get in touch with you the following week.

 Opportunity of the month

-If you’d like to support me in keeping this newsletter free, you might consider buying me a digital cuppa. :)
+If you would like to support this newsletter, you might consider buying me a digital cuppa. :)